 PVD is a line-of-sight process; therefore, it is possible to mask areas in order to prevent them from receiving coating deposition.
 When custom masking fixtures are required, our in-house machine shop is able to respond quickly in order to meet the customer’s needs.

-Please contact us regarding feasibility and costs related to masking for your particular application.
+Please contact us regarding the feasibility and costs related to masking for your particular application.

 Is it possible to coat assembled parts?